FIWARE/test.NonFunctional/tests/keyrock/keyrock-test-cases.md

 The actor `User` is represented by the **JMeter** application installed on a server and configured to send `user authentication` requests to **KeyRock** (an example of this type of request is shown in the table below).

-The actor `IdM GE - Authentication & Authorization` which is the **KeyRock** module in charge of fulfilling the aforementioned requests.
+The actor `IdM GE - Authentication & Authorization` is  represented by the **KeyRock** module in charge of fulfilling the aforementioned requests.

 Three main steps can be identified in this test, which are: